TOCA World Touring Cars

-TOCA World Touring Cars is a 2000 racing video game developed by Codemasters and published by Codemasters for PlayStation and Game Boy Advance.
+TOCA World Touring Cars is a 2000 racing video game developed and published by Codemasters for PlayStation and Game Boy Advance.
 It is the third game in the TOCA series.

 TOCA World Touring Cars features various Touring Car championships from around the world, but despite carrying the TOCA name, a fully licensed British Touring Car Championship (TOCA) series was not included.
 This upset a lot of fans of the series, but success continued.
 The gameplay overall became more "Arcade" and the replacement of qualifying laps with random grid positions together with the omission of penalties for bad driving made the game much more playable for the casual gamer.
-Curiously, unlike the first two titles in the TOCA series, World Touring Cars was not released in a Microsoft Windows version.
+Unlike the first two titles in the TOCA series, World Touring Cars was not released in a Windows version.

 For the North American market, the game was released as Jarrett & Labonte Stock Car Racing, with the cover art featuring NASCAR drivers Jason Jarrett and Justin Labonte.